-Students who walk to school should not arrive more than a few minutes before they are allowed to enter the building to start the school day.
+Students who walk or bike to school should not arrive more than a few minutes before they are allowed to enter the building to start the school day.
 Adult supervision is provided 15 minutes before the start of the school day and 15 minutes at the conclusion of the school day.
-Students who arrive for school breakfast will be supervised beginning 30 minutes before the start of the school day.